adamnew123456/lnsd/README.markdown

         -c CONFIG       Config is the name of an INI-style configuration file to load configuration values from.
 Note that any options provided on the command line override the contents of the configuration file.
-By default, the configuration file is located at '/etc/lnsd.conf'
+By default, no configuration file is processed.

         -p PORT         The external port (default: 15051) and internal port (default: 10771) to bind to.
 The external port is opened